 5) Always be aware of traffic coming down the hill at you.
 This is especially true if you are crossing a trail.
 Do not stop in an area where you are obstructing a trail or are not visible from above.
 Also, most uphilling is done on beginner or easy intermediate trails—which means the people coming down the hill at you may not always be in perfect control.

-6) Generally avoid climbing on steeper trails where you might have to switchback.
-If you have options, climb the longer, less-steep trails.
+6) Generally avoid climbing on steeper trails.
+Even with skins on, climbing a steep trail might mean you have to switchback (cut back and forth across the fall line) making yourself more vulnerable to anyone descending from above.
+If you have options, choose longer, less-steep trails.
 (Hint, they are usually more pleasant to climb anyway).

 7) Avoid grooming and snowmaking operations.
 (The cables for winch cats are particularly dangerous as they can be buried under the snow and suddenly snap up.)

 8) Follow any directives from ski patrol or mountain staff.

 9) Only use equipment with ski brakes or leashes.

 10) Be a good customer.
 Ski areas are businesses and all that man-made snow you are enjoying cost a lot of money and manpower to make.
 If the area lets you ski uphill for free, stop in the base lodge after your runs and spend a few bucks to replace the carbs you burned (beer, burger and fries in the bar is the traditional option, but hot cocoa and cookies will work, too.)
 When your ski bases need a full grind, take them to the shop in the base lodge.
 At Jay Peak, head for The Pumphouse to relax after skiing!